manitgupta/terraform-gcp-module/README.md

-### Test module
+### Terraform module creation demo for GCP

-Test project to practice a local module creation for terraform.
+This repository shows a demo on how to create a Terraform module for GCP.
+This is similar to the example provided for AWS: https://github.com/hashicorp/learn-terraform-modules-create